Maven Artifacts

 any | any |

-From table above, we can see that if we define the dependency type as “war”, we will hit the “war” handler, that will
+From the table above, we can see that if we define the dependency type as “war”, we will hit the “war” handler.
+That will

 result in using the war